bigfix/developer.bigfix.com/site/pages/action-script/reference/client/action-lock-until.md

 This command locks the client starting on the effective date, and unlocks the client when the expiration date occurs.
+Both the effective date and the expiration date must be `time` objects.

 Version | Platforms
 --- | ---